ScLee-G/Nuscenes-Open3D/README.md

-# Nuscenes dataset visualization with Open3D
+# Nuscenes visualization with Open3D
 ## Download Nuscenes dataset
 Users can download the dataset from [nuscenes](https://www.nuscenes.org/nuscenes).
 The download command is: